 Work from home wardrobe options for men

-Of the personal styling services online I’ve mentioned above, three of the four offer options for men.
+Of the personal styling services online I’ve mentioned above, all three offer options for men.
 Because I realize that women aren’t the only ones that might want a work form home wardrobe, I wanted to point that out.

 However, with Wantable, at this time you can only request a Men’s Fitness Edit.
-Well, if women can get away with athleisure outfits, why can’t men?
+Well, if women can get away with athleisure outfits as part of their working at home clothing essentials, why can’t men?

 Anyway, if you’re interested in how Stitch Fix or Trunk Club can help you or a man in your life, here are links to my review of the Stitch Fix Men as well as my review of Trunk Club for Men and two other men’s online styling services.